 Fell Foot Park – Lake District:

-Fell Foot Park, at the southern end of Windermere, is as nice as anywhere to enjoy the summer sunshine.
+Fell Foot Park – Lake District, is at the southern end of Windermere, and is as nice as anywhere to enjoy the summer sunshine.

-This Victorian country park, whose manicured laws sweep down to the lakes southern edge.
+This Victorian country park, whose manicured lawns sweep down to the lakes southern edge.

 Originally, the gardens formed part of the Fell foot estate; the original 17th-century manor house was subsequently revamped by a string of owners, before being demolished by its last owner, Oswald Henley around 1910.